 There are many types of discrimination in our society and one of the most insidious is discrimination against people, especially children, with disabilities.
 People regularly underestimate the abilities, intelligence, and competence of individuals with disabilities, intentionally or unintentionally excluding them from activities and responsibilities.
-This can be especially detrimental to children in the school setting as they may be left out of valuable learning opportunities and their social development hindered.

-On the other hand, discrimination against children with disabilities may also take the form of inadequate assistance or accommodation in the classroom.
+Discrimination against children with disabilities may also take the form of inadequate assistance or accommodation in the classroom.
 The Individuals with Disabilities Education Act (IDEA) addresses this form of discrimination, requiring educators to provide special services for children with disabilities who need them.
 KSLN is committed to helping families of children with disabilities fight discrimination in all its forms.

 Protecting Children from Discrimination